cheind/pytorch-blender/examples/control/Readme.md

 ## Classic Control

 This directory contains a recreation of OpenAI's `CartPole-v0` environment running in a remote Blender process.
-It utilizes Blender's physics capabilities to simulate the cartpole.
-The agent, which operates a PID controller, steers the cart via direct motor forces (continuous control) in a separate process.
+In contrast top OpenAI's version, this environment leverages Blender's built-in physics engine to simulate the cartpole.
+The agent operates the cart by applying forces to the cart from a separate process.

-The communication is handled by **blendtorch** in the background, so it appears as any other native OpenAI environment for the agent.
+All communication is handled by **blendtorch** in the background, so it appears like any other native OpenAI environment for the agent.

 <p align="center">
     <img src="etc/capture.gif">